gaganpree99/BloodLife/README.md

 ## Profile Management

-This feature allows the user to update the details of their profile like their email address, phone number etc. This feature will also be responsible for checking the roles of the user from the back-end database and displaying the update profile page to them.
+This feature allows the user to update the details of their profile, like their email address, phone number etc. This feature will also be responsible for checking the roles of the user from the back-end database and displaying the update-profile page to them.

 The Hyperlink takes you directly to the bluenose/hector server where you can preview them.